stan-dev/example-models/BPA/README.md

 # Bayesian Population Analysis using WinBUGS

-Models from the book "Bayesian Population Analysis using WinBUGS --- A Hierarchical Perspective" (2012) by Marc Kéry and Michaael Schaub.
+Models from the book "Bayesian Population Analysis using WinBUGS --- A Hierarchical Perspective" (2012) by Marc Kéry and Michael Schaub.

-Origical BUGS code and data files are available at [the website of the book](http://www.vogelwarte.ch/de/projekte/publikationen/bpa/complete-code-and-data-files-of-the-book.html).
+Original BUGS code and data files are available at [the website of the book](http://www.vogelwarte.ch/de/projekte/publikationen/bpa/complete-code-and-data-files-of-the-book.html).

 Stan translations was done by Hiroki Itô <abies.firma@gmail.com>.
-I thank Dr. Kéry and Dr. Shaub for permitting to publish Stan translated models.
+I thank Dr. Kéry and Dr. Schaub for permitting to publish Stan translated models.
+I also thank Dr. Bob Carpenter for reviewing the code.

 ## Contents of the book